tjuacalla123/DSC-180A-Final-Code-Project-1/README.md

 # DSC 180A Project 1 Code
 Group Members:
-Frans Timothy Juacalla
+Frans Timothy Juacalla,
-Andrew Canonigo
+Andrew Canonigo,
-Martin Thai
+Martin Thai,
-Aryaman Sinha
+Aryaman Sinha,

 This code was adapted and modified from the Pre-standard Codebase of the DP3T SDK for Android. https://github.com/DP-3T/dp3t-sdk-android/releases/tag/prestandard